EmilyMeuer/zam/README.md

 # Z

 - Compact: 3KB
-- Fast: About twice as fast as jQuery
+- Fast: About 7 times faster than jQuery with event binding.
 - Simple: Makes for easier DOM traversal, event handling, and Ajax

 # Speed Tests